-As a Sole Trader, your business income is counted alongside any other personal income you have for tax purposes, so accounting is relatively straightforward.
-We'll help you fill out and submit your paperwork, and let you know what kind of National Insurance you have to pay on your business profits.
+As a Sole Trader, your business income is counted alongside any other personal income you have for tax purposes.
+We'll help you fill out and submit your paperwork, and calculate your tax bill.

 You'll have to register for VAT if your annual turnover reaches the current threshold, or if you expect it to do so in the coming twelve months.
-In certain circumstances you might be better off registering for F;at Rate VAT even if your annual turnover is below the threshold.
+Before you are registered we will discuss your business with you to ensure that you are placed on the best VAT scheme for you.

 If you're a wild-eyed rebel on the fringes of society (Known on the street as the Bank-Loan Wolf), then the odds are good that you're a Sole Trader.
 You're running your business as an individual and your customers are paying you directly.
 Your profit is your personal income.
 Life is good.